Teradata/covalent/src/platform/highlight/README.md

   + Code content to be parsed as highlighted html.
 Used to load data dynamically. e.g. `.ts` content.
 + copyToClipboard?: boolean
   + Facilitate copying code from code snippet to the system clipboard.
++ copyToClipboardTooltip?: string
+  + Tooltip to get dispalyed on hover of the copy button.
++ copyToCopiedClipboardTooltip?: boolean
+  + Message to get dispalyed when the code snippet gets copied.

 #### Events